Bryant16/rememberTheBananas/README.md

 <h1 align="center"> Remember The Bananas </h1>

-This application is made for embedded system Arduino lovers.
-Instructa-Robos allows you to keep track of your current projects through uploading each personalized project including the code you used to make it happen, and photos of your project.
-Need inspiration?
-Feel free to look at other users' projects and add varying functionalities to each project using your own creativity.
-With up to nine categories and counting you can expand your knowledge on all sorts of topics including analog, digital, communication, controls and much more!
-Feel free to check it out [here](https://remember-the-bananas.herokuapp.com/).
+Need multiple every day organizers in one spot?
+This application is for you!
+Remember The Bananas is a full stack web application that gives users the opportunity to organize tasks of all sorts.
+This personalized organizer gives users the ability to add new lists, as well as add and delete individual tasks.
+Remember The Bananas comes with a search feature so that you can find just what you are looking for in no time at all.
+Feel free to check out the live site [here](https://remember-the-bananas.herokuapp.com/).

 ### Built With